GENERAL THERAPY

 Subarachnoid hemorrhage

-- start noninvasive continuous BP monitoring immediately; for severe SAH or fluctuating blood pressure, invasive monitoring is preferred
+- start noninvasive continuous BP monitoring immediately; in severe SAH or fluctuating BP, invasive monitoring is preferred

-- with an untreated source of bleeding, aim to maintain SBP ≤ 130-140 mm Hg
+- with an untreated source of bleeding, the aim is to maintain SBP ≤ 130-140 mm Hg

-- excessive and rapid BP correction may be harmful (↓CPP ⇒ risk of ischemia due to vasospasm)
+- excessive and rapid BP correction may be harmful (may lead to ↓CPP ⇒ risk of ischemia due to vasospasm)

 - avoid nitrates if possible, as they may increase intracranial pressure (ICP)